 Where to Eat

 There's no question about it: Chicago is one of the country's best cities for eating and drinking.
 Regardless of where you're staying or what area you're in at the time of each meal, there will be a bevy of amazing options for your group.

 Breakfast and Brunch: Checking out Millennium Park is a great way to kick off a beautiful Chicago day, and if so, Wildberry Pancakes and Café might be your best bet for a convenient yet yummy breakfast.
 Don't let the name fool you; they've got a number of amazing egg and skillet dishes that are among the best in the area.
 For a more adventurous breakfast, Little Goat Diner in West Loop will do the trick.
 Try something different, like Crumpets with Chorizo Maple Syrup, or the aptly-named Kimchee & Bacon & Eggs & Pancakes Asian Style Breakfast Tasty Thingy.

-Lunch: If you're not grabbing a hot dog, pretzel and beer at Wrigley Field for a Cubs game (which you should definitely do!), try The Purple Pig — perhaps the best restaurant on The Magnificent Mile.
+Lunch: If you're not grabbing a hot dog, pretzel, and beer at Wrigley Field for a Cubs game (which you should definitely do!), try The Purple Pig — perhaps the best restaurant on The Magnificent Mile.
 It's worth getting a reservation far in advance and grabbing a seat on the patio.
 The small-plate style means you won't have to worry about filling up too much during the day.
-The many cheeses and cured meats are perfect for group sharing, and go great with with anything off the deep menu of wines.
+The many kinds of cheese and cured meats are perfect for group sharing, and go great with anything off the deep menu of wines.

 What to Do

 What not to do?
 An extended weekend in Chicago isn't nearly enough to do and see everything, so you'll have to schedule some time to go back — with your new spouse, perhaps?
 But here are a few key suggestions: